-- Make sure the written documentation or guidelines made by the organisation are easily understood by all employees to avoid inconsistency and confusion.
+- Make sure the written documentation or guidelines made by the organization are easily understood by all employees to avoid inconsistency and confusion.

 - Ensures all managers and supervisors are well trained and able to provide training to new employees as well.

-- Ensure all employees and employers are properly trained in appropriate and inappropriate workplace behaviour and work culture norms.
+- Ensure all employees and employers are properly trained in appropriate and inappropriate workplace behavior and work culture norms.